ShRoO0oM/handsomeIOS/README.md

 				<DT><A HREF="https://medium.freecodecamp.org/software-engineering-interviews-744380f4f2af?source=bookmarks---------6----------------">I just got a developer job at Facebook.
 Here’s how I prepped for my interviews.I just finished seven on-site interviews at Silicon Valley tech companies.
 I ultimately accepted an offer for a software engineering job...</A>
 				<DT><A HREF="https://m.smartcloud.io/interview-questions-access-control-in-swift-4-0-4-1-df42670b92f?source=bookmarks---------18----------------">[Interview Questions] Access Control in Swift 4.0/4.1Here’s an interview question that I start to hear more often on iOS interviews:</A>
 				<DT><A HREF="https://m.smartcloud.io/ios-interview-questions-for-senior-developers-in-2017-a94cc81c8205?source=bookmarks---------48----------------">iOS Interview Questions for Senior Developers in 2017A set of questions to prep for interviewing for a senior iOS position.
 It covers a broad spectrum of iOS topics: UI, networking, storage...</A>
-				<DT><A HREF="https://blog.usejournal.com/a-complete-guide-to-getting-hired-as-an-ios-developer-in-2018-d7dcf50dc25">A Complete Guide to Getting Hired as an iOS Developer in 2018</A>
 				<DT><A HREF="https://www.hackingwithswift.com/articles/157/the-complete-guide-to-ios-and-swift-job-interviews">The Complete Guide to iOS and Swift Job Interviews – Hacking with Swift</A>
 				<DT><A HREF="https://www.google.com/search?newwindow=1&client=safari&rls=en&ei=dyQuXLD7CP-90PEP4ZGYiAI&q=Cracking+the+Coding+Interview+swift&oq=Cracking+the+Coding+Interview+swift&gs_l=psy-ab.3..0.48710.49540..49786...0.0..0.335.1578.2-1j4......0....1..gws-wiz.......0i71j0i67.cqFarBwmwrM">Cracking the Coding Interview swift - Google Search</A>
 				<DT><A HREF="https://github.com/dashvlas/awesome-ios-interview">dashvlas/awesome-ios-interview: 📲 The curated list of iOS Developer interview questions and answers, Swift &amp; Objective-C</A>